01 of 03

 Tips for Visiting Universal Studios at Christmas

-Universal Studios Hollywood is open every day, and many of the activities are available all day during regular park hours, with tree lighting in the evening.
-No extra admission fee is required, but you can save time and money if you know how to get tickets.
+Universal Studios Hollywood is open every day, and many of the holiday activities listed above are available all day during regular park hours, with tree lighting in the evening.
+No extra admission fee is required, but you can save time and money if you know how to get Universal Studios tickets.

-At Universal CityWalk, a 40-foot tall Christmas tree goes up in the “5 Towers” plaza, glammed up out with 200,000 LED icicles choreographed to the lights and sounds of the season.
+At Universal CityWalk, a 40-foot tall Christmas tree goes up in the 5 Towers plaza, glammed up out with 200,000 LED icicles whose display is choreographed to the lights and sounds of the season.

 The dancing water fountain at the heart of CityWalk also makes a colorful splash, with colored lights and holiday-themed music.